 Finding an alternative and possibly cheaper destination airport near Turin is possible.
-If you are planning a flight to Turin, consider booking flights to Milan Malpensa Airport (64 mi from Turin city centre), Genoa Cristoforo Colombo Airport (73 mi from Turin city centre), Milan Linate Airport (82 mi from Turin city centre) or Milan Orio Al Serio Airport (106 mi from Turin city centre) or Parma Airport (129 mi from Turin city centre).
+If you are planning a flight to Turin, consider booking flights to Milan Malpensa Airport (64 mi from Turin city centre), Genoa Cristoforo Colombo Airport (73 mi from Turin city centre), Milan Linate Airport (82 mi from Turin city centre), Bergamo Orio Al Serio Airport (106 mi from Turin city centre) or Parma Airport (129 mi from Turin city centre).

-Prices vary based on where travellers are departing from, but on average, the cheapest airport to fly to in Turin is Milan Orio Al Serio Airport where the average price is £105pp.
+Prices vary based on where travellers are departing from, but on average, the cheapest airport to fly to in Turin is Bergamo Orio Al Serio Airport where the average price is £87pp.
 Users typically find the best prices when using momondo’s Airport-to-Airport Pricing Tool.

 Currently, Italy travel restrictions include travel to Turin.
 Italy has restricted the entry of all visitors who are traveling as tourists.
 Italian residents and people traveling on business, for health reasons, and in an emergency may enter the country.
 However, travelers must inform the regional Department of Prevention of their arrival, and are subject to health surveillance and isolation for 14 days, and must submit a declaration that they entered Italy for proven work reasons for a maximum of 72 hours, or for a justified extension for specific needs for an additional 48 hours.
 All travelers must submit a completed self-declaration form to the airline before arriving in Italy., Effective from June 3, 2020, travelers arriving from Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland or the United Kingdom will be allowed to enter Italy.
 Residence permits issued by Italy with expiration dates between January 31, 2020 and July 31 2020 will be considered valid until August 31, 2020.
 If you are planning to travel to Turin at this time, it is recommended that you stay up to date on current restrictions and follow proper safety measures while in public.